 Cunningly, “O.B.I.T.” also examines the rationale of those who desire to expand use of the “peeping tom” machine, namely national security.
 The machine, it is said, “is highly valuable in eliminating undesirable elements.”

 No doubt that’s true.
 But in the end, who among us can stand up to the scrutiny of 24-hour surveillance?
 Once a person’s every thought and private action is known, down to the last, most minute degree, how are we to know that even the best of us wouldn’t be then considered an “undesirable” element by the voyeurs?
 By what standard of perfection do the voyeurs judge those whom they observe?

-So the modern “surveillance” state is as much about out-of-control capitalism as it is national security, in my opinion, and that’s one element of the landscape that “O.B.I.T.,” made in the 1960s, didn't foresee.
+So the modern “surveillance” state is as much about out-of-control capitalism as it is national security and that’s one element of the landscape that “O.B.I.T.,” made in the 1960s, doesn’t foresee.